hjhopp/project-move/docs/build-log.md

 Meh let's work on some basic frontend and get those v1 wireframes in physical form

 * Run through React Native tutorial

+## 24 September 2018

+I did some work between the last entry and this and failed to log it.
+Mostly tutorial runs and getting familiar with React Native.

+My cat is being really cute right now.

+Right now I'm building the skeleton of my file structure.

+Maybe I should get a cheap android phone for development...